shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 }
 ```

-## create post
+## Create post

-first we will create a form to take post title and post content from user.
+First we will create a form to take post title and post content from user input.

 ```jsx
     const [title, setTitle] = useState("");